McInkay/dotfiles/README.md

 to install most of my configs you execute the stow command with the folder name as the only argument.

-to install **herbstluft** theme use the command:
+to install the  **bash** config, use the command:

-`stow herbstluftwm`
+`stow bash`

 this will symlink files to `~/.config/herbstluftwm` and various other places.

 but you can override the default behavior and symlink files to another location with the `-t` (target) argument flag.

-to install the **ryu-login** you need to execute the command:

-`stow -t / ryu-login`

-this will symlink the file to `/etc/issue`.

 **note:** stow can only create a symlink if a config file does not already exist. if a default file was created upon program installation you must delete it first before you can install a new one with stow. this does not apply to directories, only files.

+#node modules

+A few of my files and libraries are node scripts, and require some node modules.
+To use them, just go to the .dotfiles directory and run `npm install`

 #tl;dr
 navigate to your home directory